 Following on from the F2F last week, I have been developing ideas around narrative and the direction I want my project to go.

 As discussed this week in The Environment and Eye, I choose to walk along the river as it brings me a sense of peace.
-I work all day with people and spend a lot of time supporting friends and family and at times I just need to get away.
+I work all day with people and spend much time supporting friends and family, and at times I need to get away.

 I find the river a very visual and spiritually rich place to be.
-The vegetation is abundant and largely unspoilt.
-It grows to form amazing shapes which cast all manner of reflections along the river surface.
+The vegetation is abundant and mostly unspoilt.
+It grows to form unusual shapes which cast all manner of reflections along the river surface.

-The change the river goes through between the seasons is very dramatic, ranging from dull brown and muddy dark shades in the winter to bright greens and all the colours of the rainbow in the summer.
+The change the river goes through between the seasons is theatrical, ranging from dull brown and muddy dark shades in the winter to bright greens and all the colours of the rainbow in the summer.